 - Acting for a professional man in his 40s in a high-value claim arising out a severe knee injury sustained in a road traffic accident (settled for £200,000 days before trial).

-Peter has experience of CRU appeals and CICA claims.
+In addition, Peter has experience of CRU appeals and CICA claims.

 - Furnell v.
 Flaherty t/a Godstone Farm EWHC 377 (QB) (led by Jonathan Waite QC) – following the outbreak of E.coli at Godstone Farm.
 The case concerned whether the Health Protection Agency or the local council’s environmental health officers owed a duty of care to visitors to the farm in tort.